gregor1987/CarND-Advanced-Lane-Lines/README.md

     1. CLAHE normalization
     2. Color masking
 The results using these two steps were sufficiently enough, so that I didn't apply any further masking techniques, such as gradient or geometric masking.

-**CLAHE Normalization**
+**CLAHE Normalization**  (lines #22 through #34 of `masks.py`)
 The CLAHE normalization step helps to minimize the effects from different lightning conditions.
 Its main purpose for my pipeline is to minimize the impact of shadows from trees on the lane detection quality.
-The implementation can be found in lines #22 through #34 of `masks.py`.
 Since I'll be using the LAB color space later on, I also applied the normalization in LAB color space.
 The effect of the normalization can be seend in the following image:

 ![alt text](./output_images/Clahe_test6.png)

 The CLAHE method is described here:

-[CLAHE (Contrast Limited Adaptive Histogram Equalization)] https://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html
+[CLAHE - Contrast Limited Adaptive Histogram Equalization] https://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html

-**Color masking**
+**Color masking**  (lines #22 through #34 of `masks.py`)
 For color masking I found that the LAB color space is most suitable for the white and yellow lane detection.
-I implemented two seperate masks, one for yellow line detection (`def yellow_LAB()`) and the other for white line detection (`def white_LAB()`), which can be found in lines #49 through #95 of `masks.py`.
-The methodology for both is the same, I convert to LAB color space, apply upper and lower thresholds to all color channels respectively and combine them into one binary image.
+I implemented two seperate masks, one for yellow line detection `def yellow_LAB()` and the other for white line detection `def white_LAB()`.
+The methodology for both lane types is the same: Convert image to LAB color space, apply upper and lower thresholds to all color channels respectively and combine them into one binary image.
 The only difference is, that I tuned the threshold differently for white and yellow lane detection.
 The results of this step can be seen in the following image:

 ![alt text](./output_images/Masks_test6.png)

 #### 4. Finding lanes

 The masked binary image in birdview perspective builds the basis for the lane finding algorithm.
 Again, a 2-step process was sufficient to yield a satisfying result:

 1. Apply search method
     Prio 1: Use local search method (if lanes have been detected in the previous frame)
     Prio 2: Use histogram search method (ff no lanes have been detected in previous frame)
 2. Apply gamma filter to lane coefficients

 **Histogram search** (`hist_search()`in lines #93 through #171 in `lanes.py`)
 The histogram search approaches the lane finding problem by dividing the binary image into 9 horizontal slices.
 For each slice, an histogram in vertical direction is computed, which basically the sum of pixels with value 1 for each column in the image slice.
 This method starts with the slice on the lower part of the picture and works upwards.
 Thus, it can be improved by applying a geometric mask before the search.
 Since we know that the car is driving more or less centerd in the lane and that the lane width can be assummed to be constant, we know quite precisely where we can expect lanes to be detected in the lower part of the image.
 Hence, we can apply a geometric mask around that area to improve the histogram search.